CMU-CREATE-Lab/smell-pittsburgh-ios/README.md

 The application was developed using Xcode 7.

 Also uses [SwiftSSL](https://github.com/SwiftP2P/SwiftSSL) to implement its digests.
+NOTE: in order to build the project with SwiftSSL, you will need to modify the module.map file by commenting out the line: `link "CommonCrypto"`.